Frank Reaugh: Legacy

 Having given away most of his possessions, Reaugh died in poverty in Dallas in 1945 at the age of eighty-four.
-He had vowed years earlier never to live anywhere outside of Texas.
 He is buried in Terrell Cemetery.

 In 2007, the exhibition The Pastel Range: Frank Reaugh, Ranch Historian was shown at the National Ranching Heritage Center in Lubbock, Texas.
 In 2015, the Harry Ranson Center in Austin, Texas, staged the retrospective exhibit "Frank Reaugh: Landscapes of Texas and the American West" and published the related book, Windows on the West: The Art of Frank Reaugh.